rnleach/sonde/README.md

 Probably the most frequently thought of use case for sounding analysis is thunderstorms and convection.
 However, they are also used heavily in forecasting winds and precipitation type during the winter.
 My main interests in meteorology are fire weather and winter weather, so that is the emphasis I am taking as I develop this.
+Of course convection will be considered too, but is not my top priority.

 ## Features
  - Data views